pingcap/docs-tidb-operator/en/backup-restore-overview.md

 ### Restore data

-If you need to recover the SST files exported by BR to a TiDB cluster, use BR.
+To recover the SST files exported by BR to a TiDB cluster, use BR.
 Refer to the following documents for more information:

 - [Restore Data from S3-Compatible Storage Using BR](restore-from-aws-s3-using-br.md)
 - [Restore Data from GCS Using BR](restore-from-gcs-using-br.md)
 - [Restore Data from PV Using BR](restore-from-pv-using-br.md)

-If you need to restore data from SQL or CSV files exported by Dumpling or other compatible data sources to a TiDB cluster, use TiDB Lightning.
+To restore data from SQL or CSV files exported by Dumpling or other compatible data sources to a TiDB cluster, use TiDB Lightning.
 Refer to the following documents for more information:

 - [Restore Data from S3-Compatible Storage Using TiDB Lightning](restore-from-s3.md)
 - [Restore Data from GCS Using TiDB Lightning](restore-from-gcs.md)